andgineer/docker-fastapi/README.md

     make run

-Voila!
-Your FastAPI server is up and running at http://localhost:8000/ And Swagger UI is available at http://localhost:8000/docs
+Voilà!
+Your FastAPI server is up and running at http://localhost:8000/ Swagger UI is available at http://localhost:8000/docs

 ## Run ping example (health check)